What’s your favourite 10 John Wayne Movies? Not just westerns or war movies but your best Duke films ever.

-And the first full shot of John Wayne as John T Chance as he tries to save Dude from further degradation, kicking a spittoon away as Dude goes to retrieve a silver dollar thrown into it by villain Joe Burdette, played by Claude Akins.
+And the first full shot of Duke as John T Chance as he tries to save Dude from further degradation, kicking a spittoon away as Dude goes to retrieve a silver dollar thrown into it by villain Joe Burdette, played by Claude Akins.

 It’s a superior example of classic filmmaking from one of the few directors to match John Ford in both cinematic style and mastery of film language, Howard Hawks.